 Pan con chicharrón is a cheap and simple dish to prepare, even if the frying part can be a little time-consuming.
 In Peru, pork and the other ingredients are popular everywhere.
 Of course, each region has its own version of the dish, often served with a slightly different side dish.
 For example, in the mountain city of Huaraz, it’s served with giant corn kernels, potatoes and sweet potatoes and a relish made with red onion and the aromatic local herb muña.
 In another city in the highlands, Huancayo, it’s prepared with a spicy dressing and is known as chicharrón colorado.

-In fact, chicharrón is such an institution in Peru that most cities have several restaurants or even long stretches of restaurants known as chicharronerías that specialize in preparing the pork delicacy.
+In fact, chicharrón is such an institution in Peru that most cities have several restaurants or even long stretches of restaurants known as chicharronerías that specialize in preparing this pork delicacy.

 In Lima, for example, there’s a concentrated stretch of chicharronerías in the neighborhood of Lurín that is conveniently (and perhaps unsurprisingly) located on the way to the popular beaches south of the capital.